Wikia/app/extensions/wikia/AbPerformanceTesting/README.md

 * `BackendDelay` - add a small delay at the end of the request.
 * `FrontendDelay` - add a small delay before onDOMReady events is handled by jQuery

+### Traffic handling

+In order to start the A/B testing experiment a client (either an anon or logged-in) needs to hit the backend.
+In such case the criteria are checked, matching experiment is started and **the PHP session is initialized**.
+Starting the session allows to us to bypass CDN caching for subsequent requests from the client that has the experiment enabled.

+### Experiments tracking

+Requests with performance experiments enabled are tracked using:

+* **Universal Analytics** via `dimension20` custom variable
+* **xhprof** via `perf_test` transaction parameter